Snow and Ice

 Reviewing the Plan

-The Street Maintenance Division conducts a practice of the snow removal plan annually.
-For the 2012/2013 winter weather season, review of the plan was Nov.
-1. Employees from the Street Maintenance Division inspect equipment, locate required gear, and travel assigned routes streets.
+The Municipal Services & Operations Department's Street Maintenance Division conducts a practice of the Snow and Ice Control Plan (PDF) annually.
+Employees from Municipal Services & Operations inspect equipment, locate required gear, and travel assigned routes streets.

 Readying the Plan